Thursday March 31, 2022

-There are many benefits to rosin extraction over other concentrates, but for producers one of the biggest benefits lies in its speed.
-Traditional extraction methods like Butane Hash Oil can take days to process and requires a lot of work to get right.
-Producers have to run tests to make sure that nearly all the solvent has been extracted from the final product since those chemicals can be harmful to health.
+There are many benefits to rosin extraction over other concentrates, especially when it comes to live rosin cartridges.
+For producers, one of the biggest benefits lies in its speed.
+Traditional extraction methods to create vape cartridges like butane hash oil can take days to process and requires a lot of work to get right.
+Producers have to run tests to make sure that nearly all the solvent has been extracted from the final product as those chemicals can be harmful to health.

-After the heat and pressure is applied, a thick, gooey substance the color of amber extrudes from the plant matter.
+After the heat and pressure is applied by a rosin press, a thick, gooey substance ranging in color from light yellow to amber extrudes from the plant matter.
 The resulting concentrate doesn’t require any additional cleaning or removal of chemicals afterwards.
-There has never been a faster, easier, and safer way to produce full-melt hash oil, which is why many producers are switching over to rosin and building industrial sized presses to extract it.
+There has never been a faster, easier, and safer way to produce full-melt hash oil, which is why many producers are switching over to live rosin and building industrial sized presses to extract it.

 For consumers, the main benefit is the lack of chemical additives and the full spectrum potency.
-Rosin contains the same amount of cannabinoids and terpenes as BHO concentrates like wax or shatter but is produced completely naturally.
+Rosin and rosin cartridges contain the same amount of cannabinoids and terpenes as BHO concentrates like wax or shatter (though usually with a slightly higher amount of terpenes) but it’s produced completely naturally.
 It vaporizes just the same as other concentrates when hit with a dab nail or other high temperature surface and provides the same strength for the consumer.

 What are Rosin Cartridges?

-However, because rosin is so easy to produce and so popular for its flavor and potency, weed scientists went to work on finding a solution.
-Through a lot of fine-tuning and trial and error, producers have figured out how to cut the rosin’s consistency without diluting its strength or quality.
-Because of this, rosin can now be purchased in a standard vape cartridge that can be screwed into a normal pen for easy, on-the-go consumption.
+However, because rosin is so easy to produce and so popular for its flavor and potency, weed scientists went to work on creating a rosin cartridge that can be vaped at a standard vape battery temperature.
+Through a lot of fine-tuning and trial and error, producers have figured out how to cut the rosin’s consistency (usually through careful heat and pressure manipulation) without diluting its strength or quality.
+Because of this, live rosin carts can now be purchased that can be screwed into a standard THC vape oil pen for easy, on-the-go consumption.

 Why Have Rosin Cartridges Become So Popular?

 The convenience of a vape pen is hard to beat.
 They’re easy to use.
 They’re nearly odorless and discrete.
 They’re relatively cheap and you almost always have a range of brands and strains to try.
 There’s no need to buy any extra equipment beyond a battery and they slide into your pocket, purse, or fanny pack.
-When you combine the ease and functionality of vape pens with the potency of rosin, you’re checking all the boxes for many cannabis consumers.
-Additionally, they’re a preferred option for the health conscious, since they contain absolutely zero chemical residue from any hydrocarbon solvents.
-Rosin cartridges are also much stronger than a normal vape cartridge, which gives the consumer a much larger bang for a couple more bucks.
-Rosin cartridges are more likely to be naturally full spectrum, without having to have terpenes and cannabinoids added back in post-extraction like with regular vape pens.
-This means a much more pleasant and noticeable aroma and taste.
+When you combine the ease and functionality of vape pens with the potency of a live rosin cartridge, you’re checking all the boxes for many cannabis consumers.

-So, the next time you’re at a dispensary with a little extra money to burn, consider buying a rosin cartridge to screw into your vape pen.
-Find out for yourself why these cartridges are becoming a new favorite for cannabis consumers across the country.
+The next time you’re at a dispensary with a little extra money to burn, consider buying a rosin cartridge to screw into your vape pen.
+Find out for yourself why live rosin cartridges are becoming a new favorite for cannabis consumers across the country.

 Do you prefer rosin cartridges over other extracts?
 Let us know your thoughts in the comments!